Axio-Lab/verxio-api/README.md

 ## Overview

-Verxio is a autonomous AI-powered workflow automation platform that enables users to create, execute, and manage complex automation workflows through an intuitive visual interface or via an openclaw instance (chat gateway)
+Verxio is an autonomous AI-powered workflow automation platform that enables users to create, execute, and manage complex automation workflows through an intuitive visual interface or via an OpenClaw instance (chat gateway)

 The platform combines: